Junk The Junk - The Ultimate Guide To Stopping Unwanted Mail

 Step 1: Hit These Biggies First

-- DMAChoice.org: This inexpensive paid service from the Direct Mail Association removes your name from their members' direct mail lists.
+DMA Choice: This inexpensive paid service from the Direct Mail Association removes your name from their members' direct mail lists for a decade.
 Their members include thousands of major brands, from West Elm to Pet Co.
-Removing your name from all categories takes just a minute or two, despite the outdated looking website.
-A credit card is needed to sign up, DMA Choice costs $2 for 10 years of service.
+Removing your name from all categories –– Credit Offers, Catalogs, Magazine Offers, and Other Mail Offers-- takes just a few minutes, despite the outdated-looking website.
+A credit card is needed to sign up, DMA Choice costs $2 for 10 years of service-- twenty cents a year.

 Stop magazine, catalog, and other direct mail offers - Image from DMA Choice

 Collect the junk mail you're still receiving, this helps to gather the specifics on who's sending the junk and will provide the exact name and address they have in their database - including any misspellings, and abbreviations.

 With junk mail in hand, pick a couple of these methods to focus on what's left:

 Look for opt-out info on the envelope or label.
 Call or email them and request that they do not contact you again.
 Unfortunately, there are no federal requirements that force individual companies to comply, but they generally do because it saves companies money in the long run, and it's just good business.

 Search online for opt-out forms.
 Try searching for the brand name plus terms like "stop catalog delivery" or "direct mail unsubscribe".
 Not all companies make this information easy to find or even available online.
 These guys do: